A simple OS microkernel written in Rust, and designed for security and modularity.

 Licensing

-Licensed under the GNU Public License v3.
+Licensed under the MIT License.
 See LICENSE for details.

 Credits